General Arts - English for Academic Purposes

 - Grade 12 English: ENG4(C) or ENG4(U)

-- Post–admission assessment will determine a student's suitability for this program.
+- An English Proficiency Test will determine a student’s suitability for this program.

 The Importance of Learning Skills: